DanielPaulWilkinson/Python-Pathfinder/README.md

 # Python-Pathfinder
-This is a 20x20 pathfinding program working on both Windows and MAC operating systems.
+This is a 20x20 pathfinding program working on the Windows operating systems.
 The algorithms used so far include: DFS, BFS and A*.